UPHSL-CCS/concurrency-complimentary-assignment-mickzxzkcim/README.md

-#Python Concurrency Demo: Improving Responsiveness (Updated)
+#Python Concurrency Demo: Improving Responsiveness (Real world Example)
 --
 This Python script uses the built-in threading module to demonstrate concurrency—the ability for a system to handle multiple tasks seemingly at the same time.
 This interleaving makes applications feel significantly more responsive.